robbedec/calorietracker-android/docs/app/com.example.android.calorietracker.data.network/-calorie-tracker-api-service/get-results-async.md

 `includeCommon` - should the category 'common' be included in the response.

-`includeSelf` -

-should the category 'self' be included in the response.
+`includeSelf` - should the category 'self' be included in the response.

+**Return**

+a coroutine job that returns the value from the api.